TehShrike/create-redux-reducer-from-map/readme.md

 # makeReducer(mapOfFunctions[, initialState])

 Returns a reducer appropriate for Redux.
-Takes an map of action types to functions taking `(state, action)`.
+Takes a map of action types to functions taking `(state, action)`.

 # License